 Breast cancer is the most common cancer among women in the United States.
 Approximately one in nine women who live to age 65 will develop breast cancer, although many will not do so until after age 65.

 The most important screening methods to detect breast cancer include:

 - breast examination by a trained professional, and

 Who to test and how often

-- In November, 2009, the U.S. Preventive Services Task Force recommended against teaching breast self-examination, stating a lack of benefit for a monthly self-exam.
+- In November, 2009, the U.S. Preventive Services Task Force recommended against teaching breast self-examination, citing a lack of benefit for a monthly self-examination.
 Groups such as the American Cancer Society agree with this conclusion and do not offer guidance on exactly how often a woman should check her breasts, but so state that a woman should be aware of any changes in her breasts.

 - Mammography: In their revised recommendations issued in November, 2009, the U.S. Preventive Services Task Force states that women age 40 to 49 do not require routine mammograms.
 They recommend biannual screening mammograms for women aged 49-74, and further state that: "The decision to start regular, biennial screening mammography before the age of 50 years should be an individual one and take patient context into account, including the patient's values regarding specific benefits and harms."